crdant/homelab/README.md

 ***Lots more to come here, this is just a quick placeholder***

-Start with ESXi on your single host along with a datastore.
+Start with ESXi on your single host along with disks defined (one SSD and one spinning).
 Also an EdgeRouter X.

 1. Run `prepare` to set up GCP and your local working directory.
 2. Download the vCenter installer and the BIGIP Virtual Edition installer.
 Put them in the work directory.